1. Where does your e-waste go after you drop it off at a free TechCollect site?

 - lithium ion batteries used in laptops

 - select metals from computers, televisions and printers

 Australia does not have the infrastructure in place to further process plastics, some metals and computer parts such as printed circuit boards, meaning they must be sent overseas for responsible recycling.

 Downstream vendor due diligence and material traceability is a key priority for TechCollect.
 We check this through our annual mass balance audit over our Australian recycling partners as well as via independent audits conducted by Environmental Resource Management every three years to ensure compliance to AS/NZS 5377:2013 and HSE legislation.
 We are actively lobbying for downstream end-markets to be developed in Australia to eliminate the need to send materials and parts overseas.

 4. New products manufactured using your recycled e-waste

-The following are examples of new products that can be created from e-waste dropped off at a TechCollect site:
+The following are examples of new products that can be manufactured in Australia from e-waste dropped off at a TechCollect site: